Pedestrian

 • 10 min

-The defensive earthworks of Rostov the Great began to be built in 1632 and were completed two years later — in 1634.
-The author and head of the construction was the Dutch engineer Jan Cornelius Rodenburg from Amsterdam, who was invited to the court of Tsar Mikhail Fedorovich in 1631.
+The defensive earthworks of Rostov the Great began to be built in 1632 and were completed two years later in 1634.
+The author and construction supervisor was Dutch engineer Jan Cornelius Rodenburg from Amsterdam, who was invited to the court of Tsar Mikhail Fedorovich in 1631.

 • 4.
 Lake Nero Embankment